 The Patent Portfolio Powering Content Moderation

 We hold the foundational patents for AI driven visual content analysis.
 Providing legal certainty for platforms, enterprises, and investors across 17 jurisdictions covering 53% of global GDP.
+And we're making the technology freely available.

 We Provide IP Certainty for AI Content Moderation Platforms Through Licensing